-Seahawks position overview: Seattle doesn’t have to make big changes at corner, but it could
+Seahawks position overview: Seattle doesn’t have to make big changes at cornerback — but it could

 2020 preview

-With what were the top three corners at the end of the season all under contract, Seattle doesn’t have to do much at this spot if it doesn’t want.
+With the top three corners at the end of the season under contract, Seattle doesn’t have to do much at this spot if it doesn’t want.

-And it seems unlikely Seattle is going to give up on Flowers.

-But it wouldn’t be a surprise for Seattle to add a corner to compete at that spot — and one who maybe also could help at nickel — either via the draft or free agency.
+It seems unlikely the Seahawks are going to give up on Flowers.
+But it wouldn’t be a surprise for them to add a corner to compete at that spot — one who might be able to help at nickel — either via the draft or free agency.

-There’s a few big names potentially available such as Byron Jones of Dallas, Chris Harris of the Broncos and James Bradberry of Carolina.
-But Seattle hasn’t had a ton of success bringing in veterans from the outside (the most notable failing being Cary Williams, released after playing just 10 games in 2015 after signing a three-year deal).
+There are a few big names potentially available, such as Dallas’ Byron Jones, Denver’s Chris Harris and Carolina’s James Bradberry.
+But the Seahawks haven’t had a ton of success bringing in veterans from the outside (the most notable failure being Cary Williams, who signed a three-year deal in 2015 and was released after playing just 10 games).

-More likely is signing a veteran to a low- or almost-no-risk deal, and adding via the draft (and if King isn’t brought, Seattle at least has to find someone to fill that role (the Seahawks signed Brian Allen, a fifth-round pick of the Steelers in 2017 who was on the practice squad much of last season, to a futures contract last month.)
+The Seahawks are more likely to sign a veteran to a low-risk deal and add via the draft.
+If it doesn’t bring King back, Seattle at least has to find someone to fill that role (last month, the Seahawks signed Brian Allen, a Pittsburgh Steelers fifth-round choice in 2017 who was on the practice squad much of last season, to a futures contract.)

-Seattle, though, also hasn’t drafted a cornerback higher than the third round (Griffin in 2017) during the Carroll/John Schneider era, and only one higher than the fifth, and that might be the more expected course of action again.
+However, the Seahawks haven’t drafted a cornerback higher than the third round (Griffin in 2017) during the Carroll/John Schneider era, and only one other higher than the fifth round.
+That might be the more-expected course of action again.

 Up next: Safeties.